 - Tools marked "Double Insulated" do not require grounding.
 They have a special double insulation system which satisfies OSHA requirements and complies with the applicable standards of Underwriters Laboratories, Inc., the Canadian Standard Association, and the National Electrical Code. - Double insulated tools may be used in either of the 120 volt outlets shown in the preceding illustration.
-(See Outlets for 2-Prong Plug.)
+(See 3-Prong Plug and Outlet.)